clementfarabet/gfx.js/README.md

 One other way of using the graphics server is to use just run Torch in a regular terminal, and use the browser as a separate, asynchronous graphics server.
-Simply start torch with tty.js in your regular terminal:
+Simply start torch with gfx.js in your regular terminal:

 ```
-torch -ltty.go
+torch -lgfx.go
 ```

 Doing this will automatically start up the node server, if not already done.
 Then